-McConnell says no COVID-19 bill likely before Election Day
+White House ups offer in virus aid before talks with Pelosi

 McConnell says he is open to resuming the negotiations in a post-election lame-duck session, but that prospect is murky as well, depending on the results.

-On Friday, Pelosi issued a downbeat assessment in a letter to her colleagues.
+On Friday, Pelosi issued a downbeat assessment in a letter to her colleagues but expressed some optimism in an appearance on MSNBC.

-“Clearly and sadly, the Administration does not share this priority of crushing the virus.
-The President does not have the capacity,” Pelosi wrote.

 Schreiner contributed from Sheperdsville, Kentucky.